Which rational double points occur on del Pezzo surfaces?: Introduction

 Thus, we are mainly interested in Question \ref{Question central!} in the case $p > 0$, even though our methods also recover Du Val's results over the complex numbers.
 While an answer to Question \ref{Question central!} may be known to the experts if $p \neq 2,3,5$, it becomes particularly subtle in small characteristics, where a rational double point is not necessarily \emph{taut}, that is, it is not necessarily uniquely determined by its dual resolution graph.
 Such non-taut rational double points can only occur in characteristic $2,3$, and $5$, and have first been studied and classified by Artin \cite{ArtinCoveringsRDP}: there are only finitely many rational double points with the same resolution graph and they are distinguished by a coindex that we call \emph{Artin coindex} (see \mbox{Table \ref{TableNonTaut-char235}} for a summary of all non-taut rational double points).

-Very recently, there has been substantial progress on RDP del Pezzo surfaces in positive characteristic: \begin{itemize} \item In characteristic at least $5$, RDP del Pezzo surfaces of Picard rank $1$ have been classified by Lacini in \cite{Lacini}, generalizing work of Ye \cite{Ye} and Furushima \cite{Furushima} (see also \cite{MiyanishiZhang1} and \cite{MiyanishiZhang2}). \item In characteristic $2$ and $3$, Kawakami and Nagaoka \cite{KawakamiNagaokaNeu} classify RDP del Pezzo surfaces of Picard rank $1$ and determine some, but not all, of the Artin coindices of the rational double points that occur.
-They also investigate in detail some interesting pathological examples in characteristic $2$ that will also appear as exceptional cases in the present article (see Proposition \ref{Prop RDP iff RDP deg 1}). \end{itemize}
+Very recently, there has been substantial progress on RDP del Pezzo surfaces in positive characteristic: \begin{itemize} \item In characteristic at least $5$, RDP del Pezzo surfaces of Picard rank $1$ have been classified by Lacini in \cite{Lacini}, generalizing work of Ye \cite{Ye} and Furushima \cite{Furushima} (see also \cite{MiyanishiZhang1} and \cite{MiyanishiZhang2}). \item In characteristic $2$ and $3$, Kawakami and Nagaoka \cite{KawakamiNagaokaNeu-PicardRank1} classify RDP del Pezzo surfaces of Picard rank $1$ and determine some, but not all, of the Artin coindices of the rational double points that occur.
+In \cite{KawakamiNagaokaNeu-Pathologies}, they also investigate in detail some interesting pathological examples in characteristic $2$ that will also appear as exceptional cases in the present article (see Proposition \ref{Prop RDP iff RDP deg 1}). \end{itemize}

-In this article, instead of studying RDP del Pezzo surfaces of small Picard rank, which play a prominent r\^ole in the minimal model program as \emph{minimal} Gorenstein log del Pezzo surfaces (see e.g. \cite[Lemma 2]{MiyanishiZhang2}), we want to approach the problem from a more classical angle and try to find a satisfying positive characteristic analogue of Du Val's work relating Question \ref{Question central!} to the lattice $E_8$.
+In this article, instead of studying RDP del Pezzo surfaces of small Picard rank, which play a prominent role in the minimal model program (see \textit{e.g.} \cite[Lemma 2]{MiyanishiZhang2}), we want to approach the problem from a more classical angle and try to find a satisfying positive characteristic analogue of Du Val's work relating Question \ref{Question central!} to the lattice $E_8$.